zotero/publications/README.md

 Default: 'all'

 **citeStyleOptions**
-A map of citation styles (key => user friendly anme) available in the "Cite" functionality select box.
+A map of citation styles (key => user friendly name) available in the "Cite" functionality select box.
 Default: List similar to citations styles pre-installed in Zotero Client

 **exportFormats**